AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 ### Self-Synchronization

-In software, we often read text files and network responses with <dfn>streams</dfn>: data structures that operate on one byte at a time.
-For efficiency, we need to be able to tell if the byte that we are looking at is the beginning or middle of a character at any given point in time.
-Otherwise, we need additional state to keep track of where we are.
+In software, we often read text files and network responses with <dfn>streams</dfn>: arbitrary-length sequences of bytes that represent some incoming data.
+For efficiency in character decoding, we need to be able to tell if any given byte that we're looking at is the beginning or middle of a character.
+Otherwise, we'll need additional state to keep track of where we are.
 But with our current approach, there's no way to tell where we are within a code point because the continuation bytes have no unique prefixes.

 For example, it could be that one of the bytes in a code point was improperly encoded or is missing—maybe we received a continuation byte first when we should have received a leading byte.
 There are two ways to recover from this state: